 The src isn't the only attribute used in image tags.
 The alternative attribute is very helpful for users and developers.
 The alternative attribute is written as alt in HTML and won't be seen on the website.

 The alt attribute is used by developers to describe the image.
 This attribute comes in handy because it will let anyone know what your image is even if you can't see it.
-It is also good practice for developers to communicate with other developers on what your code is.
+It is also good practice for developers to communicate with other developers about what their code is.

 Without the alt attribute, other developers would have no clue what the picture is supposed to be.
 The alt attribute also helps developers improve SEO for your website, so you will want every image to have the alt attribute.

 Everything is connected on the web thanks to links!
-This post is connected to a variety of coding resources thanks to the links in my link section of this post.
+This post is connected to a variety of coding resources thanks to the links in this post.
 To add a link to a website, developers use anchor tags or a tags.
 These tags tell the computer you will be making a link.